 In 2018 Jack founded Bricks and has a role that straddles executive lead and strategic programming across Bricks Public Art & Creative Infrastructure Consultancy and St Annes House.

-Outside of Bricks Jack is a founding Co-Director of Bristol Community Sauna and on the One City Culture Board.
+Outside of Bricks Jack is a founding Co-Director of Bristol Community Sauna and recently held board positions with Bristol’s One City Culture Board, and Your Park Bristol and Bath.

 Sarah moved from Nottingham to Bristol in 2009 to study Drawing and Applied Arts at UWE and has since pursued both art and music and worked for various art institutions in Bristol including the Watershed and the Royal West of England Academy.
 In 2022 she completed a Masters degree in Photography, in which she developed her practice and became more involved in the Bristol photography scene.
 She continues to pursue her art practice using photography as her main medium, having exhibited in various locations as well as assisting in the curation of multiple shows.